jogengnagel/Seminararbeit/src/chapters/3_Methodology_of_Comparison.typ

 *Scope & Delimitation:*
 The comparison will mainly consider tools for *metric monitoring*.
 This allows a clear comparison of tools.
-The primary focus will lay on metric collecting and storage tools, whereas visualization tools are not evaluated as standalone slutions, but considered for the tools integration capabilities.
-The tools will also be assessed for their compatibility with *logs*, *traces*, and *OpenTelemetry* standards.
+The primary focus will lay on metric collecting and storage tools, whereas visualization tools are not evaluated as standalone solution, but rather considered for the tools integration capabilities.
+The tools will be assessed for their compatibility with *logs*, *traces*, and *OpenTelemetry* standards.
-The comparison excludes fully integrated commercial observability platforms that are tailored to specific cloud-providers as they often create vendor-lockin.
+The comparison excludes fully integrated commercial observability platforms that are tailored to specific cloud-providers as they often create vendor lock-in.
 The emphasis will remain on flexible metric-centric solutions that build the foundation for complex cloud-monitoring.

 == Tool Selection Rationale
 The selected tools represent widely used metric collection and storage systems in both modern and established systems.
-They are mostly open-source and vary in architecure and integration-models making them suitable for comparative analysis:
+They are mostly open-source and vary in architecture and integration-models making them suitable for comparative analysis:

 - *Prometheus* – Cloud-native standard for metrics and alerting.
 - *InfluxDB* – Time-series database with strong query capabilities.